otherguy/alfred-passwords-workflow/README.md

 To make the project work locally on your machine, check out the repository and issue the following commands:

-    $ pip install --ignore-installed --target=.
-Alfred-Workflow==1.36
+    $ python -m pip install --ignore-installed --target=lib -r requirements.txt

-    $ pip install --ignore-installed --target=lib -r requirements.txt
+Alternatively, if you would rather work with a virtual environment, run these commands (replace `<your-python-version>` with the version of Python you want to use, but 3.4 is the minimum requirement):

-Alternatively, if you would rather work with a virtual environment, run these commands:
+    $ python -m pip install virtualenv

-    $ virtualenv --python=python2.7 .venv
+    $ python -m virtualenv --python=python<your-python-version> .venv
     $ source .venv/bin/activate
-    $ pip install -r requirements.txt
+    $ python -m pip install -r requirements.txt

-To run the script in the terminal, simply do:
+To run the script in the terminal, simply run:

     $ python pwgen.py